finnwurtz/Python-API-Weather/README.md

-# WeatherPy
+# Python-API-Weather
-Analysis of weather at different geographic coordinates
+This program uses API calls and the Pandas library to analyze global weather patterns.